 Promote Social Contributions and Human Resource Development in Computational Sciences

-The Promotion Office for Computational Sciences promotes the personnel development program associated with computational sciences in collaboration with the graduate schools, conducts activities related to summer school and other matters, and contributes to society by disseminating information concerning the advanced research conducted at this Center.
+The Promotion Office for Computational Sciences promotes the personnel development program associated with computational sciences in collaboration with the graduate schools, and contributes to society by disseminating information concerning the advanced research conducted at this Center.

 ・Graduate School Dual Degree Program

 The Promotion Office for Computational Sciences promotes dual degree programs to meet this need.
-The dual degree program makes it possible to obtain a doctorate in a scientific field along with a master’s degree of computer science simultaneously, by engaging in, concurrently and in parallel to, a doctoral program in scientific field and a master’s program in computer science.
+The dual degree program makes it possible to obtain a doctorate in a scientific field along with a master’s degree of computer science simultaneously, by a doctoral program in scientific field and a master’s program in computer science.

 ・Computational Science English Program